helenjin/scanalysis/README.md

 SCAnalysis
 ------

-Single Cell Analysis package
-combines MAGIC and Wishbone, with additional features (including Palantir)
+The Single Cell Analysis package includes MAGIC and Wishbone, with additional features (including Palantir)

 * Wishbone is an algorithm to align single cells from differentiation systems with bifurcating branches.
 Wishbone has been designed to work with multidimensional single cell data from diverse technologies such as Mass cytometry and single cell RNA-seq.